 The biggest drawback to using an ice storage system is the size and weight requirement of the storage tanks.
 This is an extension of the breadth analysis mentioned as part of Alternative 2 regarding a structural study.
-The addition of ice storage implies that the storage tanks either be placed on the roof or on grade on the site.
-This is the second proposed design alternative.
-It would entail putting all mechanical equipment in place of a grossly oversized parking lot to the west side of the building in between Park Place 1 and 2.
-This second alternative is the basis of the construction breadth analysis.

-Shown below in Figure 3 is a rudimentary schematic of how an ice storage system might work.
-In Figure 4, a demonstration of peak shaving shows how ice storage will reduce the electric demand of the Park Place 1 during the cooling season.
+Shown below in Figure 2 is a rudimentary schematic of how an ice storage system might work.
+In Figure 3, a demonstration of peak shaving shows how ice storage will reduce the electric demand of the Park Place 1 during the cooling season.
 This is especially important and can be a major economic consideration because Park Place 1 is an office building.
 Office buildings generally have low load factors which implies lower energy efficiency and high peak demand.
 Ice storage is especially effective in increasing the load factor and saving money.